Doag/PL-SQL-Conventions/articles/tables.md

 - best practice: ```every table should have a PK!```
 - best practice: PK columns are always NOT NULL
 -	best practice: a surrogated PK, an extra single number column provided from a sequence with only one role – to build the PK, for example: id INT NOT NULL PRIMARY KEY

+###	Unique Key (UK) Columns:
+-	UK is similar to the PK - the value of the UK identifies a record
+-	Unlike the PK it is OK, if the value of the UK changes – the old and the new value must always be unique for all records of the table
+-	can be built up of one or more data columns
+-	UK is optional
+-	there can be one or more UKs per table
+-	best practice: ```every table with a surrogate PK must have at least one UK!```
+-	best practice: try to use as many UKs as possible – they increase the quality of data
+-	best practice: for big tables keep in mind – every UK slows down the performance of  DML Operations

+###	Foreign Key (FK) Columns:
+-	connects records of a table with records of other tables
+-	both tables in a FK relation can also be the same table (self-reference FK)
+-	best practice: ```try to use as many FKs as possible – they increase the quality of data```
+-	best practice: for big tables keep in mind – every FK slows down the performance of DML Operations
+-	best practice: be careful with self-reference FKs – DML Operations, especially deletes can get very complex
+-	good practice: use the PK of the foreign table in foreign key definition

+###	Data Columns
+-	net data
+-	builds the core of the information of every record
+-	are used in UKs, sometimes also in PKs and FKs
+-	the value of a data columns should not depend of values of other columns
+-	best practice: ```use always the accurate data type for every column!
+For example always create VARCHAR2 columns with CHAR: psn_first_name(varchar2 200 char)```

+###	Other Columns
+-	special columns, for example user_created to store the information which RDBMS-user has created this record
+-	provided in the background
+-	values are generated automatically instead of user input

 ## Table creation
 - Always create VARCHAR2 columns with CHAR: psn_first_name(varchar2 200 char)